hajihajhaj/team13-mazemania/Game Design Document (GDD) - Maze Mania.md

 **Restricted Visibility**: Each player can only see certain traps and paths in the other player’s maze, requiring them to communicate to navigate effectively.

+**Challenges:**

+- Players must solve puzzles that depend on information only one player has.

+- Players must trust each other’s guidance when they can’t see certain hazards.

 **Timer**:

 The game has a time limit to complete the maze, creating urgency and pressure for quick communication.

+**Expected Duration:**

+- A single session is expected to last 60 seconds, making it a quick and requires fast thinking and communication.

 ---